-Ok, time has come to handle my famous ‘Things You didn’t Know’ about Iran.
+Ok, the time has come to handle my famous ‘Things You didn’t Know’ about Iran.
 I have felt in love with this country from the very first minute if not before!

 No wonder.
 When men such as Ahmadinejad represent your country in international media and interviews for CNN.

 But this series is all about learning from my observations.
 Not about addressing serious problems of countries I travel in.
 Which I will definitely do in upcoming articles.
+So what is Iran known for or what are good things about Iran?
+Just read on.

 Interesting, funny and quirky facts about Iran.